 62-302.530(47)(b): “In no case shall nutrient concentrations of a body of water be altered so as to cause an imbalance in natural populations of aquatic flora or fauna.”

-The C-7 and C-8 (WBIDs 3287 and 3285) Canals are not currently considered impaired for nutrients by the State of Florida and do not have numeric criteria established.
+The C-7 and C-8 (WBIDs 3287 and 3285) Canals are not currently considered impaired for nutrients by the DEP and do not have established site specific numeric nutrient criteria.
 Both the C-7 and C-8 Canal WBIDs have adopted TMDLs for fecal coliform.
-These WBIDs are also on the study list for dissolved oxygen.
+These WBIDs are also on the study list for dissolved oxygen (percent saturation).
 Average and median nutrient concentration at two stations in the canals is summarized below in Table 3-1.

 Table 3-1 Average Nutrient Concentration in the C-7 and C-8 Canals